yuyan-lang/yuyan/README.md

 <!--
 My somewhat naive implementation of k machine is not optimal in the sense that substitutions are better implemented as functions and not as values.
 Add "k" to the first argument runs the K machine (which appears to be faster) than the pK machine. -->

+The performance should improve once I figure out how to compile everything to assembly.